Federal Aviation Administration (FAA), DOT.

 Proposed Special Condition No. 18 contains the requirements for materials used in the construction of the OFCR compartment.
 Special Conditions No. 25-260-SC stated that § 25.853 as amended by Amendment 25-83 is the appropriate regulation.
 Section 25.853 has since been further amended, and these proposed special conditions reference the latest amendment level for § 25.853 (Amendment 25-116).

 Compliance with these proposed special conditions does not relieve the applicant from the existing airplane certification basis requirements.
 One particular area of concern is that installation of OFCR compartments leaves a smaller compartment volume within the overhead area of the airplane.
 The applicant must comply with the pressurized compartment loads requirements of § 25.365(e), (f), and (g) for the OFCR compartment, as well as for any other airplane compartments whose decompression characteristics are affected by the installation of an OFCR compartment.
-Compliance with § 25.813 emergency exit access requirements must be demonstrated for all phases of flight during which occupants will be present.
+Compliance with § 25.813 emergency exit access requirements must be demonstrated for Start Printed Page 84all phases of flight during which occupants will be present.

 The proposed configuration includes a seat installed adjacent to the OFCR compartment exit which will be occupiable during TT&L. It should be noted that the emergency landing conditions requirements of §§ 25.561(d) and 25.562(c)(8) are applicable to this configuration.
 Hence, deformations resulting from required static and dynamic structural tests must not impede rapid evacuation of the OFCR compartment occupants.
 Seat deformations must not prevent opening of the secondary escape hatch or rapid evacuation through the secondary escape route.